 8. Statistical benchmarks exist for each position to help voters gauge a player’s ‘Heisman worthiness’.

 a.
 A running back who is NOT on a traditional power or a national championship contender usually must gain at least 2,000 yards.
 This hefty yardage requirement for such backs has risen a bit over the years as the longer regular season has made it more commonplace.
 A back on a traditional power or national title contender, must gain at least 1,600 yards.
 In either case, the back must score at least 15 touchdowns.

-d.
-A multi-purpose athlete can only win by producing spectacular plays on special teams, specifically kick and punt returns.
+c.
+A multi-purpose athlete/receiver has to score at least 20 touchdowns and can only win by producing spectacular plays on special teams, specifically kick and punt returns.

 9. There will never be another two-time Heisman winner.